geonove/Bayesian-Project/README.md

-# Bayesian inference for dynamic graphical models
+# Bayesian Inference for Dynamic Graphical Models
-### Tutors: Federico Castelletti, Francesco Denti (UniCatt)
+### Tutors: Federico Castelletti and Francesco Denti (UniCatt)

-The following is a description of the main files of this repository

-HMM_DAGS.R
+This repository contains the following files to run a Dynamic Graphical Models (DGM) inference algorithm with Bayesian inference:

-It contains the necessary code to run the final model on a simulated dataset
+- `HMM_DAGS.R`, which contains the code necessary to run the final model on a simulated dataset

-real_data.R
-It contains the necessary code to run the final model on the real dataset
+- `real_data.R`, which contains the code necessary to run the final model on a real dataset

-dataset.xlsx
-The real dataset used in real_data.R, taken from the file FinancialMarketData.xlsx
+- `dataset.xlsx`, which is the real dataset used in `real_data.R`, taken from the file `FinancialMarketData.xlsx`

-GS_DAGS.R
-It contains a simplification of HMM_DAGS.R, it considers a mixture model instead of the more general hmm.
+- `GS_DAGS.R`, which is a simplified version of `HMM_DAGS.R` and considers a mixture model instead of the more general hidden Markov model (HMM)

-dags folder
+Additionally, this repository contains three folders:

-It contains the necessary functions to deal with dags
+- `dags` folder, which contains the necessary functions to deal with dags

-gibbs and hmm folders
-They contain code that we wrote in the process, to arrive at the final codes in GS_DAGS:R and HMM_DAGS.R
+- `gibbs` and `hmm` folders, which contain code that was used in the development of the final codes in `GS_DAGS.R` and `HMM_DAGS.R`